 Ski Beach: Waterski, Jet Ski, and Picnic

-Ski Beach Park is located directly across Fisherman’s Channel from Crown Point on Vacation Isle in Mission Bay.
-It gets its name from being a popular spot for water skiers and jet-skiers.
+Ski Beach Park is directly across Fisherman’s Channel from Crown Point on Vacation Isle in Mission Bay.
+It gets its name from being a popular spot for water skiers and jet skiers.

 Cruise Mission Bay in a Hot Tub Boat

 After a busy day of sightseeing at San Diego’s major attractions, what could be better than cruising Mission Bay on a hot tub boat?
 Rhodes on Water provides these luxurious hot tub excursions on Mission Bay.
-You can rent the boat and drive it yourself, or book a tour with a Captain.
+You can rent the boat and drive it yourself for a two-hour cruise that seats up to 12 people.

-Amenities include a hot tub with adjustable temperature control, deck seating, grill, 50-quart and six-quart coolers, sound system, and dry storage.
+Amenities include a hot tub with adjustable temperature control, deck seating, grill, coolers, sound system, and dry storage.
 (Some amenities are extras.)

 Watch the California Gray Whale Migration

-Every year, California gray whales migrate from the Bering Sea to Mexico’s Baja Peninsula, passing right by San Diego.
-If you’re here anytime from January through March, you’ll want to take a San Diego whale-watching tour.
+California gray whales migrate from the Bering Sea to Mexico’s Baja Peninsula every year, passing right by San Diego.
+You’ll want to take a San Diego whale-watching tour if you’re here anytime from January through March.

 Seaforth Sportfishing, located in Mission Bay’s Quivira Basin, is a good option.
 They’ve been hosting whale-watching tours for 35 years and know just the right places to go.
 Your Captain or knowledgeable crew narrate tours.